-This article show how you can offload data from on-premises transactional (OLTP) databases to cloud-based datastores, including Snowflake and Amazon S3 with Athena.
+This article shows how you can offload data from on-premises transactional (OLTP) databases to cloud-based datastores, including Snowflake and Amazon S3 with Athena.
 I’m also going to take the opportunity to explain at each stage the reasons and benefits for doing this.

 Let’s start off with the simple question: why?
 Why would we want to move data from OLTP databases elsewhere?
 Moving data from transactional databases into platforms dedicated to analytics is a well-established pattern that brings multiple benefits, including: